JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 The Website use cookies for reasons that are essential to running the site:
 * To allow you to sign in and uniquely identify your account.
 * To help secure the information you provide to the Website.
-This includes use of the [Contact Us](/contact) page.
+This includes use of the Contact page.
 * To provide status messages after certain actions.
 For example, the Website uses cookies to display a message after you have successfully signed off.

-If you configure your web browser to reject or "block" these cookies, you will still be able to read the contents of the Website, but you will not be able to sign in, post a comment, or make use of the Contact Us page.
+If you configure your web browser to reject or "block" these cookies, you will still be able to read the contents of the Website, but you will not be able to sign in, post a comment, or make use of the Contact page.

 We also use cookies for certain nonessential reasons.
 If you do not acknowledge this Privacy Policy notice, the Website will not issue cookies for the following purposes:
 * To record your acknowledgement of this Privacy Policy